jordicenzano/serverless-distributed-live-platform/README.md

 TODO: Record the video

 # TODOs
-- Create a cloudformation template for AWS infrastructure
+- Create a cloudformation template for AWS infrastructure.
+Or create a simple AWS CLI script